-There are three (3) levels of content privacy in MindTouch:
+There are several levels of content privacy within MindTouch:

-- Page access – controls the restriction level of a page and who has permissions to interact with that page.
+- Page Access: Controls the restriction level of a page, and who has permissions to interact with the page.

-When learning about page level access, it's important to think about privacy from the top down in your MindTouch site.
+When learning about page level access, it's important to think about privacy from the top-down within your MindTouch site.
 So what really happens when you're setting the privacy for a specific page?
 Let's revisit the first rule from our site privacy documentation.

-When you create a page in MindTouch, it will automatically inherit the restrictions of its parent.
-To later change a page's restrictions, click Options > Restrict access on your MindTouch toolbar.
-From there you can control both the page's restriction as well as who has access to interact with the page:
+When you create a page within MindTouch, it will automatically inherit the restrictions of its parent.
+To later change a page's restrictions you will need to visit the Restrict access page.
+To view the Restrict Access page, click on Options > Restrict access.
+Within the Restrict access page you can control both the page's restriction as well as who has access to interact with the page.

-Once you've set the restriction level for a page, you may optionally add in page permissions to allow users different levels of abilities and to add a user or a group and then apply a role.
-Remember to click Add to list before saving the permission settings.
+Once you've set the restriction level for a page, you may optionally add in page permissions to allow users different levels of abilities and to add in a user or a group, and then apply a role.
+Remember to click Add to list before saving the permission settings:

-If you are logged in as an admin user (not the site admin) and want to remove yourself from a page's permission list, you will need to either be logged in as a different admin account or have the site admin remove you from the permission list for that page.
-Our system has been designed with a fail-safe that will add the user back in the permission list if that user tries to remove him- or herself from the list.
+If you are logged in as an Admin user (not the site Admin) and want to remove yourself from a page's Restrict Access List, you will need to either be logged in as a different Admin account or have the site Admin remove your specific user from the Restrict Access List for th page in question.
+Our system has been designed with a 'fail-safe' that will add the user back in the Restirct Access List, if that user tries to remove them self from the Restrtict Access List.